 For example, you want to lock a user named “Tom” then you can do this as follows:

 Here, the second field is the encrypted password.

 You can replace the password with “*” or “!”.
 This will render user account inaccessible and it will mean that no login is permitted for the user.

-Passwd command can be used to disable the user account.
+Passwd command can be used to lock or disable the user account.

 Above command changes the shadow file and adds “!” in front of the user password: